giavinh79/GymTrackApiV2/postman/README.md

 Import this collection into [Postman](https://www.postman.com/product/rest-client/) and fill in all values for the variables in this collection (i.e. like `GymTrack Firebase Auth Token`).

+## Variables

+`GymTrack Firebase Auth Token`: This is just the temporary JWT token for the user you are trying to authenticate as.